 Michelle Saavedra Diaz is an academic advisor for DSS students and also coordinates interpreting and captioning services for Deaf and Hard-of-Hearing students along with coordinating alternative text needs for print impaired students to receive their textbooks in electronic formats.
 She has worked at CSUSM in DSS since 2006 and worked as a Career Counselor at San Diego State University (SDSU) working with students with disabilities before joining CSUSM.
 Her area of specialization is working with the Deaf and Hard-of-Hearing.
 Michelle received a Bachelor of Arts degree in Special Education focusing in Deaf Studies from California State University Northridge also known as the National Center on Deafness.
 She received a Master of Science Degree from SDSU in Rehabilitation Counseling and completed a Professional Educational Leadership Training program for professionals working with the Deaf through an SDSU fellowship grant program.
 Michelle has been working with individuals with disabilities since before 1990 when a federal law was passed known as the Americans with Disabilities Act.
 Initially, Michelle worked exclusively with the Deaf as a Sign Language Interpreter in the community and education settings.
 She also worked as a job developer early in her professional career preparing individuals with disabilities entering the workforce.

-Ben obtained both a Bachelor of Arts and Master of Science degrees in Psychology from the University of Texas at Arlington.
-Ben is currently working to complete a doctoral program in clinical psychology.
-Through his graduate training, he has obtained supervised training in a wide variety of mental health settings including a crises center, inpatient/outpatient drug rehabilitation facility, and outpatient community and college counseling centers.
-At these settings, Ben conducted crisis management, short-term and long-term individual therapy, group therapy, and psychological assessments with adolescents and adults.
+Dr. Towns received both his Bachelor of Arts and Master of Science degrees in Psychology from the University of Texas at Arlington.
+He received his Ph.D. in Clinical Psychology from the California School of Professional Psychology at Alliant International University.
+Throughout his graduate training, he has obtained supervised training in a wide variety of mental health settings including a crises center, inpatient/outpatient drug rehabilitation facility, and outpatient community and college counseling centers.
+At these settings, Dr. Towns conducted crisis management, short-term and long-term individual therapy, group therapy, and psychological assessments with adolescents and adults.
 He has also worked with the special education department at a local high school where he conducted psycho-educational evaluations for determining special education eligibility.
-Ben has been with Disability Support Services at CSUSM since 2012.
+Dr. Towns has been with Disability Support Services at CSUSM since 2012.

 I have lived in the North County Area my entire life and attended local schools and played sports all through my life and even in college.
 I am 24 years old, I have been married now for just over a year to my husband who is my high school sweetheart.
 My husband is currently in the United States Air Force.
 We have been through boot camp and deployments and even though it can get tough in times when he is away, I am proud of him for serving our country.
 We have a son who is 7 years old who is fun-loving, friendly, and extremely talkative- I love our little family.
 I am currently working on my B.A. in Human Development with a concentration in Counseling Services.
 I am expected to graduate the summer of 2016 and hopefully get into a program to obtain my Masters in Social Work the following year.
 I am glad to be part of Disability Support Services as I enjoy providing a service and assistance to those who need it and I strive to continue to provide any type of assistance to the populations I have and will serve in my career.
 Once I graduate I hope I can gain more experience, continue to learn and help students, and eventually get into the field of counseling.
 If you need special testing accommodation information, please feel free to contact me at email@example.com or by phone at (760) 750-4905.